 Sexually active individuals, particularly those with multiple partners, are recommended to have regular checkups with a family doctor.
 In some cases, there are no obvious symptoms and the infections that cause STIs can only be identified through regular STI screening tests.

 Antibiotics can be used to treat bacterial infections, like the ones that cause gonorrhea, syphilis, or chancroid.
 Gonorrhea often occurs at the same time as chlamydia, so doctors usually prescribe antibiotics to treat both gonorrhea and chlamydia.
+Your partner should be treated at the same time to avoid reinfection.

 People with acute hepatitis B are usually treated only for symptoms.
 Most adults clear the virus on their own.
 However, for the few people that do not, treatment exists to reduce the risk of long-term liver damage.